Mother’s Day vs. Father’s Day – Non-Restaurants

 This stands in stark contrast to the Zagat survey that found that 52% of dads just wanted to stay at home and relax with the family.
 Our analysis confirmed this sentiment as well, with Golf Courses being the only sub-category to see significant revenue gains on Father’s Day.
 In fact, when looking just beyond the bottom-10 for Father’s Day, we saw sub-categories like Sports and Activity Places (-10%), Bowling Alleys (-10%), and Pool Halls (-8%) – all activities more typically associated with men being away from the family – all seeing revenue suffer on Father’s Day.

 Up Next: Part 2 of our Mother’s Day vs Father’s Day analysis takes a look at Americans’ spending behavior at Restaurants.

 Womply has a database of over 2 million merchants spanning 450 business verticals.
 Our partnerships with many of America’s largest credit card processors gives us an unique view into the spending patterns and behaviors of American consumers.
 Our proprietary data not only supports analyses like those seen in our blog posts and Statboard, but it also drives the analytics products that help SMB owners grow, protect, and simplify their businesses.
 For more information about us, check out our products or contact us at email@example.com.

 Did you enjoy “Mother’s Day vs. Father’s Day – Non-Restaurants”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.